Harbin Institute of Technology

 The Harbin Institute of Technology (HIT) is a public science and engineering university in Nan'gang, Harbin, Heilongjiang, China.
-It is one of the top universities in China and now affiliated with the Ministry of Industry and Information Technology.
+It is one of the top universities in China and is affiliated with the Ministry of Industry and Information Technology.
 The university is part of Project 211, Project 985, and the Double First-Class Construction.
 The university is a member of the C9 League.

 The university was founded in 1920 as Harbin Sino-Russia Industrial School.
 Besides the main campus in Harbin, the university operates two satellite campuses in Shenzhen, Guangdong (as Harbin Institute of Technology, Shenzhen) and in Weihai, Shandong (as Harbin Institute of Technology, Weihai).